alex-trueman/isatis_viridis/README.md

 I have also included an R script for generating the colour scales in case you would like to modify what I have done.
 This script is a bit of a hack based on the work of Simon Garnier (and others), who created the [viridis package](https://github.com/sjmgarnier/viridis.git) for R.

-If you are used to using rainbow colour palettes it can take a bit of getting used to a palette like viridis; however, I think after a while you will agree that it is superior.
+If you are acustomed to using rainbow colour palettes it can take a bit of getting used to a palette like viridis; however, I think after a while you will agree that it is superior.